 The Randonautica app has been going viral on social media garnering millions of downloads around the world.
 The app allows users to have an adventure in their own postcode.
 It sends you on a quest to discover random local places and objects that you never knew existed.

-Though the app is not entirely focused on urban exploration, users have reported some success in finding forgotten places that are not always listed on a map.
+Though Randonautica is not an urbex app, users have reported some success in finding forgotten places that are not always listed on a map.
 The nature of the app is all about discovering the ‘unknown’.
 The app uses Google Maps and generates coordinates within a set radius of your chosen location.

 How it works is it asks you to set an ‘intention’ before pointing you to a spot on its map.
 The intention you set can be anything you want.
 If you’re looking for an abandoned school or a deserted mental hospital, you type that in and the app will do its best to help you find what you’re looking for.

 According to its creators, the Randonautica app was created to encourage people to venture outside of their day-to-day routine and experience truly random and fascinating locations around them.
 Even if you don’t find what you’re looking for, you will undoubtedly find value in the app in mindfully exploring the world around you.

 Apps not related to urban exploration can also be useful when looking for abandoned places.
 These apps that feature ‘Haunted Places’ at times showcase forgotten buildings and locations with creepy backstories that are no longer occupied.

 These apps though more focused on the paranormal can also help you discover deserted places you may not find in urban explorations apps.
 There are hundreds of these apps available right now and most are free to download.

 One such app that I can recommend is called Haunted Places Near Me.
 It reveals haunted houses and buildings with several photos, locations, and backstories included.